RuochenT/Classify-loan/README.md

 If p-value is <0.05, the H0 is rejected and two variables are correlated.

-The test from Chi-square shows that 'Married', 'Education', 'Credit_History', and 'Property_Area' are correlated to Loan_Status.

-**ANOVA test**: check the correlation between continuous variable and categorical variable.

-The result from ANOVA test shows that 'ApplicantIncome', 'CoapplicantIncome', and 'LoanAmount' are not correlated to Loan_Status.
+The result from Chi-square test shows that 'Married', 'Education', 'Credit_History', and 'Property_Area' are correlated to Loan_Status.
+On the other hand, the result from ANOVA test shows that 'ApplicantIncome', 'CoapplicantIncome', and 'LoanAmount' are not correlated to Loan_Status.

 In conclusion, only 'Married', 'Education', 'Credit_History', and 'Property_Area' variables are correlated to Loan_Status.

 ## Method and process